In January, our Chief Services Officer, Blaise Grimes-Viort, gave brands the low-down on TikTok.

 Where TikTok excels

-TikTok thrives on viral videos, with users taking on hashtag challenges (where users film themselves dancing, singing or lip-syncing to songs) and spending considerable time and effort on creating the perfect video to share.
+TikTok thrives on viral videos, with users taking on hashtag challenges and spending considerable time and effort on creating the perfect video to share.
+It’s all about creative, quirky videos that don’t take themselves too seriously.
 Several influencers dominate the service (such as Baby Ariel with 29 million fans).

 Is there a future for brands on TikTok?